-There’s a lot of nonsense on the web about a lot of things like porn movies.
+There’s a lot of nonsense on the web about a lot of things like big natural tits.
 One of the subjects that there’s a lot of misinformation about is religion.
 Well, this is my attempt to show the faith that my family shares.
 If you disagree about anything that’s here, please accept it as my opinion.
 On the other hand, if you’re looking for information, you can contact me at This page should provide answers to the following questions (click to go there).
 We hope this site may be useful in your quest to discover Islam.
 May Allah be with you.

 Who or what is a Muslim?